Morteza-24/Monolith-to-Microservice/README.md

 # Current Status

-- [x] implementing `A Hierarchical DBSCAN Method for Extracting Microservices from Monolithic Applications`
+- [x] implement `A Hierarchical DBSCAN Method for Extracting Microservices from Monolithic Applications`

-- [x] implementing evaluation measures to test the the _Hierarchical DBSCAN Method_ on some _Test_Projects_
+- [x] implement evaluation measures to test the the _Hierarchical DBSCAN Method_ on some _Test_Projects_

-- [x] implementing `Mono2Multi` Method; using CodeBERT and fuzzy c-means clustering
+- [x] implement `Mono2Multi` Method; using CodeBERT and fuzzy c-means clustering

-- [x] implementing evaluation measures to test the the _Mono2Multi Method_ on some _Test_Projects_
+- [x] implement evaluation measures to test the the _Mono2Multi Method_ on some _Test_Projects_

-- [ ] compare Hierarchical DBSCAN and Mono2Multi
+- [x] compare Hierarchical DBSCAN and Mono2Multi

-- [ ] optimize & improve the _Mono2Multi Method_
+- [x] optimize & improve the _Mono2Multi Method_

+- [x] implement `Mo2oM` Method; using CodeBERT and Neural Overlapping Community Detection

+- [ ] conduct extensive experiments

 # How to Use